-If you are running paid advertisements, then landing pages are the places to which you will direct most of the traffic.
+If you are running paid advertisements, then landing pages are where you will direct most of the traffic.
 When it comes to landing pages, these are a few things that big brands follow.

 - Always focus on putting forth reliable information.

-For someone who is not aware of your brand or product or service, videos are an excellent method of disseminating a ton of information within a brief time frame.
-Such leads either don’t know your identity or have never seen any of your items, so you need to grab their eyeballs with really innovative and exciting videos.
-A product video frequently delivers better engagement and helps you to improve search engine optimization.
+For someone unaware of your brand, product, or service, videos are an excellent method of disseminating a ton of information within a brief time frame.
+Such leads either don’t know your identity or have never seen your items, so you need to grab their eyeballs with really innovative and exciting videos.

 1. Blog posts

-Now that you have successfully attracted your potential clients, it is time to keep them engaged.
+Now that you have successfully attracted your potential clients, it is time to keep them engaged as the next step in the marketing funnel automation process.
 Your leads have now seen your landing pages, tracking down your online presence, and now they know that your brand exists.

-Informative blog posts are one of the best ways to keep your clients engaged.
-A blog is where you can write and share interesting facts and statistics related to your industry.
-Post more information about a product or a service, guides, advantages and disadvantages and write on other interesting topics.
-You can use blog posts as a ‘top of the funnel’ content as well as during this stage.
+Informative blog posts are one of the best ways to engage your clients.
+A blog is where you can write and share interesting facts and statistics about your industry.
+Post more information about a product or a service, guides, advantages, and disadvantages, and write on other interesting topics.
+You can use blog posts as ‘top of the funnel’ content and during this stage.

 2. Social media

 Social media marketing can be an incredible method of pulling in new leads.
-Apart from getting new leads, you can also keep your existing clients engaged and offer them interesting content regularly.
+Apart from getting new leads, you can keep your existing clients engaged and regularly offer them interesting content.

-A large number of online business brands work on a straightforward “one and done” approach.
+Many online business brands use a straightforward ‘one and done’ approach.
 They need the present deal and never look at how they can pull in their past clients, who, as you will know, are more likely to purchase your products or services.

-A simple, consistent and well-known technique for delighting your prospects is to provide them with selective offers and run a loyalty programme.
-Setting up a loyalty programme will help you to draw in and engage your best clients.
-It will keep them returning for more and along the way, you can turn them into brand ambassadors.
+A simple, consistent, and well-known technique for delighting your prospects is to provide them with selective offers and run a loyalty program.
+Setting up a loyalty program will help you draw in and engage your best clients.
+It will make them return for more, and you can turn them into brand ambassadors along the way.